-After lunch at a restaurant overlooking the harbour, we will work out way, visiting a variety of locations in an attempt to see a suite of rare and localized birds.
+After lunch at a restaurant overlooking the harbor, we will visit a variety of locations in an attempt to see a suite of rare and localized birds.
 We will visit the Harold Porter National Botanical Garden at Betty's Bay.
 Situated directly below the coastal mountains rising above, this well-maintained and compact botanical garden is home to a variety of localized bird species found in relict native forest.
 Rameron (African Olive) Pigeon, Cape Batis, Fork-tailed Drongo, African Paradise-Flycatcher, African-brown (African Dusky) Flycatcher, Cape Rock-Thrush, Cape Bulbul, Malachite and Southern Double-collared Sunbirds, Brimstone and Cape Canaries, Cape Siskin, and Swee Waxbill all occur here.